RickofManc/the-coffee-collective/README.md

 ### Surface

 In consideration that accessibility is a key design criteria, the visual language offers contrast using a simple colour palette, readable font and clear layout.
 Throughout the website this language has been applied consistently to promote intuitive behaviour with the most important links and information easily recognised.
+The differing aspects of the Surface are described below.

 #### Colour

 This palette has been carefully selected to bring high contrasting colours to improve accessibility to visually impaired users.
-As the primary aim of the site is to inform, Black text on a White background is adopted throughout.
-The Teal based accents will be used to highlight buttons, points of reference or navigation and other key pieces of user information.
+As the primary aim of the site is to inform and in turn promote, Black text on a White background is adopted throughout.
+Purple has been chosen as conventionally this represents luxury and glamour within e-commerce.
+As the products being sold are aimed at users who can afford fresh coffee at home, or potentially as a gift, Purple should help to being a special feel to their experience.

+Purple has been offset with some softer Grey tones to ensure where necessary information within Purple sections stands out and entices users.

 <p align="center">
     <img src="readme-images/the_coffee_collective_colour_palette.png" alt="The Coffee Collective Colour Palette"/>